andasan/framer-sandbox/README.md

 # Frame Sandbox
-Application is bootstrapped with React and Frame Motion.
+Application is bootstrapped with React and Framer Motion.